lamini-ai/lamini-examples/prompt_engineering.md

 release tapes of his conversations with his advisors, as part of a court order to comply with the Presidential Records Act.
 ```

-Additional prompt examples:
-* `How to convert inches to centimeters?`
-* `Summarize this story: once upon a time, there was a ...`
-* `Write java code for this problem.
-Give an array of integers and an integer target, return the indices of the two numbers such that they add up to the target.
-Also explain the runtime complexity of the code.`
-* `Write a short story about a talking bear who lived in a treehouse.`
-* `Translate "hello world, I am a llama" to French.`
-* `Suggest innovative solutions to address climate change.`
-* `Explain the principles of quantum computing in simple terms.`
-* `What would happen if a major historical event had a different outcome?`
-* `Envision the world 100 years from now.`
-* `If you could time travel to any era, where would you go and why?`

 ## User vs. System Prompts